 Positive internal studies resulted in the commissioning of a Preliminary Economic Assessment (PEA) on the ICP in January 2015 to evaluate viability of producing cobalt sulfate heptahydrate for the rechargeable battery sector.
 Previous engineering and feasibility level technical reports were completed based on the production of high purity cobalt (HPC) metal for critical applications in the jet turbines, aero-engines and aerospace sector.
 Management continues to maintain the future option of producing HPC at the CPF.

-Positive results from the PEA and additional metallurgical test work conducted in 2015, resulted in the commissioning of a Bankable Feasibility Study (BFS)* on the ICP, currently in progress.
-The BFS is expected to be completed before the end of Q2-2017.
+Positive results from the PEA and additional metallurgical test work conducted in 2015, resulted in the commissioning of Feasibility Study (FS)* on the ICP, currently in progress.
 In addition, positive results from additional metallurgical testwork to produce cobalt sulfate heptahydrate were announced in March 2016.
-These results are expected to be included in the BFS.
+These results are expected to be included in the FS.

 The ICP remains America’s sole primary, near term, cobalt producer.